 What makes a person choose one hotel over another?
 It’s value.

-Value is what ultimately drives every purchaser’s decision — the belief that what you are gaining yields a greater return than what you are investing.
+Value is what ultimately drives every purchaser’s decision — the belief that what you are gaining yields a higher return than what you are investing.
 If a consumer finds value, they will likely return to make a similar purchase in the future.
 Your hotel social media strategy can help with adding value.

 As hoteliers, we must ask ourselves if we are providing enough value for the consumer to make initial and sequential bookings.

-One example of a question we should be answering should be “ What do leisure travelers want in a hotel ?”
+One example of a question we should be answering should be, “ What do leisure travelers want in a hotel ?”
 One way to do this is by providing options.
 Having various room types and open availability invites an array of guests.
-Other ways to increase value are add-ons which further customize a guest’s experience.
+Other ways to increase value are add-ons, which further customize a guest’s experience.
 These add-ons can come in the form of specials or packages.
-Depending, on your customer demographics you can offer family packages, honey-moon specials, or discounted attraction tickets if they book a certain number of nights.
+Depending on your customer demographics, you can offer family packages, honey-moon specials, or discounted attraction tickets if they book a certain number of nights.

 Amenities are also an excellent form of providing value!
 Complimentary breakfast, free parking, and concierge services are only a few ways to make your hotel appealing.
-But, do not go overboard.
+But do not go overboard.
 Adding expensive amenities to your cost does not necessarily add value.
 If consumers find an amenity impractical, you will pass on the cost and raise the ticket price for “extras” that they could do without.
-Keep value above price!
+Keep value above the price!